markgill17/MD5_Message_Digest/Overview.md

 Overview.md is this file.
 This file was requested in a revision of the project requirements.
 The requirements were changed amid the COVID-19 crisis.
 This pandemic meant we would not be able to meet our lecturer again to do a presentation.
 This file will outline:
 * what the project is
 * how to run it
-* a look at the algorithm used and
+* a look at the algorithm used,

+and
 * the complexity of the code.